 Make a list of all expenses

 Sit down and have a think about the money that has to go out of your account each month.
 List the items in amount order.
-You’ll probably start with the rent/mortgage at the top, then go down to car expenses, food, utility bills, and then there will be money for entertainment, the children’s pocket money and other smaller expenses.
-You will have a rough idea of how much you spend on toys, clothes, films, games and whatever other hobbies your family members enjoy.
+You’ll probably start with the rent/mortgage at the top, then go down to car expenses, food, utility bills, and then there will be money for entertainment, the children’s pocket money and other smaller expenses. .
+If you need help getting to grips with your mortgage repayments, you can find some independent mortgage advice that can guide you to healthier finances.
+After writing this list you will have a rough idea of how much you spend on toys, clothes, films, games and whatever other hobbies your family members enjoy.
 If you do not know the exact cost of such items, then the next tip will be relevant.

 Keep your receipts